-No. Grade Description S.08 В REFEREEING MATTERS AND LAWS OF THE GAME The licence applicant must prove that at least the captain (or his replacement) and the head coach (or the assistant coach) of the first squad have attended a session or an event on refereeing matters provided by the IFA or with its collaboration during the year prior to the licence season.
+No. Grade Description S.09 В REFEREING MATTERS AND LAWS OF THE GAME The licence applicant must prove that at least the captain (or his replacement) and the First Team Manager (or the Assistant Manager/ Assistant Coach) of the first squad have attended a session or an event on refereeing matters provided by the IFA or with its collaboration during the year prior to the licence season.
 The criterion is fulfilled if those persons have attended the session or event.